dlindahl/2018.jsconf.us/content/call-for-speakers.md

 ### Travel to the Venue

-We will pay for your travel expenses to and from the conference.
+We will pay for your reasonable travel expenses to and from the conference.
 We are happy to assist with booking your itinerary, but if you can do it yourself, we can remain focused on making the conference even better.

 ### Accommodations

 We will provide you a hotel room at the venue starting the day before the conference.
 This will allow you to get settled in, recharge, and participate in the [Welcome Reception](/schedule/#welcome-reception).
 You are more than welcome to come earlier and/or stay later, but you will be responsible for those extra nights.

 If your employer can cover your travel and/or hotel, we'll be happy to list them as a company sponsor.
-The money we save will be invested into the general running of the conference.
+The money we save will be reinvested into the general running of the conference.

 The venue and hotel are accessible for wheelchair users and people with reduced mobility.
 If you have any questions or concerns about whether all your needs can be met, [please contact us](mailto:derek@jsconf.us).